-If this SR has been updated from version 3.2 to version 3.3, data formats are changed.
+If this SR has been updated from version 3.1 or 3.2 to version 3.3, data formats are changed.
 If you want to report on historical data using the version 3.3 reporting framework, you must migrate the data to the new format.
 Data from the old version can be backed up, then migrated to the new format.